vuece/vuece-libjingle/README.md

 ## Authors
-Jingjing Sun - please contact me via [Linkedin](https://www.linkedin.com/in/jjsun001) if you need any further information.
+Jingjing Sun - please drop a comment or contact me via [Linkedin](https://www.linkedin.com/in/jjsun001) if you need any further information.